Sound technical content, curated with aloha by

 December 21, 2008

 Hi, Chris.
-If you add water to an acid which is already sufficiently diluted, it may cause no problem.
-But Angelo is correct about the principle, and it's the safe procedure to learn, and then you'll never have a problem wondering whether the acid is weak enough to keep you out of trouble.
+If you add water to an acid which is already sufficiently diluted, it might cause no problem, and your hydrochloric acid is at most 35%.
+But Dave is absolutely correct about the principle, and it's the procedure to learn and practice, and then you'll never have a problem wondering whether the acid is weak enough to keep you out of trouble.

-When water and acid are mixed, heat is produced; this is called the heat of liberation.
-The principle is that some droplets of water are added to strong acid, you can have a situation where those droplets are surrounded by concentrated acid and as it begins to mix, the heat of liberation can be great enough to flash those droplets of water to steam and blow concentrated acid out of the mixing container.
-This isn't just book stuff, it's real stuff that has injured many people and killed some.
+When water and strong acids are mixed, a lot of heat is produced; this is called the heat of liberation.
+If some droplets of water are added to a strong acid, you can have a situation where those droplets are surrounded by concentrated acid and as it begins to mix, the heat of liberation can be great enough to quickly flash those droplets of water to steam and blow concentrated acid out of the mixing container.
+This isn't just book stuff, it's real stuff that has injured many and killed some.

 Regards,